hamiat/code-assignment/README.md

-# Tech Trainee Code Test
+# Tech Trainee Code Assignment

-#### Hello and Welcome!
+### Hello and Welcome!

 This is a Movie API written as a JavaScript class which containing 11 different methods (cases).
-The API takes in data from an imported JSON file (containing movie objects), which is used as input when instantiating the Movie API. <br/><br/> Below is an example of the `getAllMovies()` method which supplies each movie object with an id and a rating property before storing it, and then returns all the movies.
+The API takes in data from a JSON file (containing movie objects), which is used as input when instantiating the Movie API.
+Below is an example of the `getAllMovies()` method which supplies each movie object with an id and a rating property before storing it, and then returns all the movies.

-### Instructions:
+#### Instructions:

+1) With node.js installed run the command "npm run watch".
-You can run each case (method) by passing its declared variable to the console.log() function. </br></br>
+2) You can run each case (method) by passing its declared variable to the console.log() function. </br>
+3) The console will return a result according to its method.</br>

+##### An example:
-##### The method itself:
+The method itself:</br>

 ```javascript
  getAllMovies() {